-Stratix 10 FPGA and SoC transceivers break through the barriers of serial technology to deliver unprecedented performance with the highest bandwidth for the highest density applications.
+Intel Stratix 10 FPGA and SoC transceivers break through the barriers of serial technology to deliver unprecedented performance with the highest bandwidth for the highest density applications.
 Intel Stratix 10 FPGAs feature transceivers with:

-- Technology for mainstream and next generation protocol and interface standards including: PCI Express® (PCIe®), 10 Gigabit Ethernet (10GbE), Common Public Radio Interface (CPRI), Fibre Channel, serial digital interface (SDI), and many more
+- Technology for mainstream and next generation protocol and interface standards including: PCI Express* (PCIe*), 100 Gigabit Ethernet (100GbE), 400 Gigabit Ethernet, Common Public Radio Interface (CPRI), Fibre Channel, serial digital interface (SDI), and many more

 - Low-power transceiver options with the lowest power for wireless applications